Louis Anquetin: Biography

 Anquetin was born in Étrépagny, France, and educated at the Lycée Pierre Corneille in Rouen.

 In 1882 he came to Paris and began studying art at Léon Bonnat's studio, where he met Henri de Toulouse-Lautrec.
 The two artists later moved to the studio of Fernand Cormon, where they befriended Émile Bernard and Vincent van Gogh.

-Around 1887, Anquetin and Bernard developed a painting style that used flat regions of color and thick, black contour outlines.
+Around 1887, Anquetin and Bernard developed a painting style that used flat regions of colour and thick, black contour outlines.
 This style, named cloisonnism by critic Édouard Dujardin, was inspired by both stained glass and Japanese ukiyo-e.
 One example of this can be seen in Avenue de Clichy: Five O’Clock in the Evening, argued by Dr. Bogomila Welsh-Ovcharov as being inspiration for Van Gogh's famous Cafe Terrace at Night.